 Professor John Thwaites AM

-John Thwaites is a Professorial Fellow, Monash University, and Chair of the Monash Sustainable Development Institute and Climateworks Australia.
+John Thwaites is a Professorial Fellow, Monash University, and Chair of both Monash Sustainable Development Institute and Climateworks Centre.

-He is a Co-Chair of the Leadership Council of the UN Sustainable Development Solutions Network (“SDSN”) launched by the Secretary General of the United Nations to provide expert advice and support to the development and implementation of the Sustainable Development Goals.
+John is a Co-Chair of the Leadership Council of the UN Sustainable Development Solutions Network (SDSN) launched by the Secretary General of the United Nations to provide expert advice and support to the development and implementation of the Sustainable Development Goals.
 He is also the Chair of the SDSN Association, which operates the SDSN network around the world.

 In 2013, John was named as one of the 100 Global Sustainability Leaders by ABC Carbon Express.
 In 2015, he was awarded the “Planning Champion” award by the Planning Institute of Australia and in 2016 was awarded the Richard J Evans Award for excellence in recognition of outstanding contributions to planning in Victoria.

-He has degrees in Law (Honours) and Science from Monash University.
-He is a Fellow Australian Institute of Company Directors.
+John has degrees in Law (Honours) and Science from Monash University.
+He is a Fellow of the Australian Institute of Company Directors.